Please enter a keyword and click the arrow to search the site

 BA (Dublin City) MBA (Hitotsubashi) PhD (INSEAD) PhD (UCL)

-Dr. Crilly holds a BA (Dublin) MBA (Hitotsubashi) PhD (INSEAD) (UCL)
+Professor Crilly holds a BA (Dublin) MBA (Hitotsubashi) PhD (INSEAD) (UCL).

 Finalist for Temple Best Paper Prize, Academy of International Business 2011 (and winner of best paper in governance and institutions track)

 Winner, Newman Award for best paper based on recent dissertation, Academy of Management, 2010

 Finalist for Best Paper Prize, Strategic Management Society, Cologne, 2008

 Ho V; Bosse D; Crilly D; Harrison J

 Academy of Management Perspectives 2023 Vol 37:1 p 16-36

 Qian C; Crilly D; Lin Y; Zhang K; Zhang R

 Organization Science 2023 Vol 34:1 p 358-379